 5. Systemizing the applications

 If banks implement the simplification program by modernizing their application landscapes, they can reduce applications by 30-40% and save the application ownership costs by 15-20% per year.

 6. Mainframe, end-user computing, and network optimization

-Digital transformation keeps changing the banking landscape and appears to pressure the traditional banking system.
+Digital transformation keeps changing the banking landscape and appears to be putting pressure on the traditional banking system.
 However, growth is becoming gloomy for banks as the global economy is declining.
-Hence it is crucial for banks to build efficient IT delivery models to flourish in this environment.
+Hence, it is crucial for banks to build efficient IT delivery models to flourish in this environment.